Happy Birthday, Joe Abercrombie, born 31 December 1974.

 - Travel brings wisdom only to the wise.
 It renders the ignorant more ignorant than ever.

-- The more you learn, the more you realize how little you know.
+- The more you learn, the more you realise how little you know.
 Still, the struggle itself is worthwhile.
 Knowledge is the root of power, after all.

 - Pick your enemies more carefully then your friends, they will be with you longer.